SublimeLinter/SublimeLinter-eslint/README.md

 ## Settings
 For general information on how SublimeLinter works with settings, please see [Settings][settings].
 For information on generic linter settings, please see [Linter Settings][linter-settings].

 You can configure `eslint` options in the way you would from the command line, with `.eslintrc` files.
 For more information, see the [eslint docs](https://github.com/nzakas/eslint/wiki).
-The linter plugin does this by searching for a `.eslintrc` file itself.
-You may provide a custom config file by setting the linter’s `"args"` setting to `["--config", "/path/to/file"]`.
-On Windows, be sure to double the backslashes in the path, for example `["--config", "C:\\Users\\JohnDoe\\eslint.conf"]`.

 ## Contributing
 If you would like to contribute enhancements or fixes, please do the following: